DamianB-BitFlipper/algo-diploma/README.md

 ## Testing

 All of the unit tests are located in the `tests` directory.
-The code in the `tests` directory is a prepared example for how to use the *AlgoPytest* testing framework.
+The code in the `tests` directory is a prepared example for how to use the *AlgoPytest* testing framework to test a single smart contract Algorand application.
 The code in `conftest.py` demonstrates how to initialize *AlgoPytest* and then the test files with names beginning with `test_` demonstrate how to properly test all parts of the Algorand Diploma Smart Contract.

 ### Running the Tests